ncatlab/nlab-content/pages/3783.md

 ## Idea ##

-The **Kerr spacetime**(s) is a (family of) certain [[Lorentzian manifold]]s / [[spacetime]]s.
-The Kerr spacetime describes the ambient vacuum spacetime of a spherically symmetric rotating mass density, it can be extended in a way that this mass density degenerates to a singularity of spatial radius zero.
-This mathematical idealization is often said to describe a rotating black hole.

-The Kerr spacetimes are parametrized by two parameters $m$ and $a$ that have the physical interpretation of mass and angular momentum per unit mass respectively, of the rotating object they describe.
-In the degenerate case of a = 0 the Kerr spacetimes reduce to the [[Schwartzschild spacetime]]s.
+The **Kerr spacetime** is the unique stationary axially symmetric [[asymptotically flat]] vacuum (family of) solution(s) to the [[Einstein field equations]].
+Informally, it describes an eternal, rotating [[black hole]] inside an otherwise empty universe.
+It is thought to closely approximate the gravitational field outside of compact rotating objects, to the point that astrophysical black holes are often described as "Kerr".

 ## Abstract ##
 The definition states the components of the metric tensor in a specific coordinate system, the Boyer-Lindquist coordinates, and compares those to the Minkowski and Schwartzschild metrics.
-Some properties can be read off directly from the metric tensor, this is done in the properties paragraph.
+Some properties can be read off directly from the metric tensor, which is done in the properties paragraph.

-## Definition ##
+## Boyer-Lindquist Description ##

+Spacetimes in the Kerr family are distinguished by two (real) parameters, $m$ and $a$, respectively interpreted as the hole's mass and angular momentum per unit mass.
+Indeed as $a \to 0$ the geometry approaches that of a mass $m$ "nonrotating" [[Schwartzchild spacetime]].

-The simplest description of the Kerr metric is by using spherical coordinates $r, \phi, \theta$ on the "space" $\mathbb{R}^3$ and a time coordinate $t \in \mathbb{R}$.
-In the context of the Kerr metric these coordinates are called **Boyer-Lindquist coordinates**.
+As in the Schwartzchild spacetime, the observations of distant observers can be described using spherical coordinates $r, \phi, \theta$ on the "space" $\mathbb{R}^3$ and a time coordinate $t \in \mathbb{R}$.
+These coordinates are called **Boyer-Lindquist coordinates** in the context of the Kerr geometry.
+They limit to Schwartzchild coordinates with $a \to 0$.

-The Kerr metric has two real parameters $m, a \ge 0$.

 We define two functions mainly as an abbreviation:
 $$